xeraa/cms-security/README.md

 ### A Word on the Announcements

 * The [announcements of WordPress](https://wordpress.org/news/category/security/) are awful.
-First, the page was by far the hardest to locate.
+First, the page was (at least for me) the hardest to locate.
 Second, the overview is extremely limited -- all other projects are doing this much better.
-Third, statements like ["Version 3.1.4 also incorporates several other security fixes and hardening measures […]"](https://wordpress.org/news/2011/06/wordpress-3-1-4/) really aren't transparent.
+Third, statements like "[Version 3.1.4 also incorporates several other security fixes and hardening measures […]](https://wordpress.org/news/2011/06/wordpress-3-1-4/)" really aren't transparent.
 The change log is referenced, but I really don't want to look through that to decide how important the update is.
 Finally, it mixes security vulnerabilities and regular issues making it pretty confusing.
 * [Drupal](https://drupal.org/security) does this much better, I would even say best.
 The overview is both compact and contains all the relevant information (affected version, risk assessment, local / remote).
 * [TYPO3's list](http://typo3.org/teams/security/security-bulletins/typo3-core/) isn't bad and the detail pages contain all relevant information.
 I just didn't understand the numbering schema in 2010: 001 (1 issue) is being followed by 004 (3 issues); next is 008 with 1 issue again.
 * [Joomla](http://developer.joomla.org/security/news.html) has probably too much information on the overview page, but everything of interest is there, so I can't really fault them for that.